soitgoes511/soitgoes511.github.io/_posts/2021-06-21-new_start_in_france.markdown

 ---
 layout: single
-title:  "A New Start in France"
+title:  "A new start in France"
 date:   2021-06-21 14:01:00
 categories: first france blog careers family
 ---